 /drumbeats/images/DrumbeatsLogo_web.pngThe Drumbeats Alaska Consortium was developed with support from the USDA, National Institute of Food and Agriculture, Alaska Native-Serving and Native Hawaiian-Serving Institutions Education Competitive Grants Program (ANNH) to implement the ANS project.
-The goal of ANS is to advance place-based Alaska Native food and energy sovereignty through equitable education.
-Objectives are as follows:
+The goal of ANS is to advance place-based Alaska Native food and energy sovereignty (FES) through equitable education, with the following objectives:

-Drumbeats Alaska Consortium is comprised of academic and community outreach programs from five Alaska Native-Serving Institution campuses within UAF College of Rural and Community Development:
+Drumbeats Alaska Consortium is comprised of academic and community outreach programs from five Alaska Native-Serving Institution campuses within UAF College of Indigenous Studies:

 • Sustainable Energy (SE) | Bristol Bay Campus - Dillingham